 Use the language that everyone is using, but make sure your content doesn’t become overladen with jargon.

-The second is by looping non-industry related cultural references.
+The second is loop in non-industry related cultural references.
 Relate something from the news with the content on your blog.
 This keeps your content feeling fresh and relevant.

 Another tactic is to use nostalgia to connect with your audience.
 People love reminiscing about the past, so jokes that your audience will understand is a great way to get their attention.

 The final tactic that music artists use is creating an atmosphere of inclusion.
-At some shows, a group photo is taken, which makes everyone feel that they are part of the show, the experience, and the social media posting the photo is included in.
+During the Before, a group photo was often taken, which made everyone feel that they are part of the show, the experience, and the social media posting the photo was included in.
 That means they are part of that artist’s community.

 You may not be a rock star, but you can be like their content team.
 Capture every moment you can to create content, surprise and delight fans, keep some content exclusive, loop in cultural references and foster community.